Automated patent extraction powers generative modeling in focused chemical spaces: Methods

 We evaluated two categories of generative models, i.e. 1) text-based and 2) graph-based, on these tasks.
 RNN+SELFIES and REINVENT+SELFIES fall under the first category while JTVAE falls under the second.
 RNN+SELFIES was only used for distribution learning tasks, REINVENT+SELFIES was used for only property optimization tasks, and JTVAE was used for both.
 SELFIES was used as the string representation of choice to ensure validity of structures generated. \cite{krenn2020self} We go over some of the implementation choices for each below. \\

 Recurrent Neural Networks (RNNs) have been shown to be simple but powerful text-based models for distribution modeling tasks in molecules \cite{flam2022language}.
 They are trained using an auto-regressive training strategy where the next token is predicted at every time-step.
 The implementation from the MOSES Benchmarking platform \cite{polykovskiy2020molecular} was used with some modifications pertaining to change in representation from SMILES to SELFIES.
 The trained RNN can be sampled by feeding a BOS (beginning of sentence) token, and sampling the probability distribution predicted by the model autoregressively.
 An LSTM \cite{hochreiter1997long} network with 3 hidden layers and dropout probability of 0.2 between layers was used, with a final linear layer to transform the LSTM output into the required output sequence size.
-All LSTM hidden layers and the final linear layer were of size 768, and a learning rate of 1e-3 was used for the Adam optimizer.
-While transformer-based models have gained some traction in molecular property prediction and inverse design, they require large amounts of training data which makes them non-ideal for our purpose of in-domain training on focused chemical spaces. \cite{bagal2021molgpt, chithrananda2020chemberta, chen2021algebraic, maziarka2020molecule} \\
+All LSTM hidden layers and the final linear layer were of size 768, and a learning rate of 1e-3 was used for the Adam optimizer. \\